Basic Training—5th Week

 “Oh gods, I can’t wait anymore,” Alex said finally before tucking into a roll glazed with icing.
 He moaned as he took a bite and closed his eyes in pleasure.
 He muttered something but nobody could understand him through the mouthful of food.
 Watching Alex enjoy the food, all suspicion was forgotten and the whole unit dove into their food with a vigor none of them thought they had.

 It was a good thirty minutes of focused eating before the other shoe finally dropped.

 “HAMMER COMPANY!” a voice bellowed across the hall.
 Everyone froze.
 Captain Willikers was standing on one of the serving tables.
-It struggled to stay flat under his weight.
+It struggled to stay flat under his considerable weight.
 “ATTENTION!”
 Every ass was out of a seat in half a second, some still with food in their hands or mouths.
 “REPORT TO YOUR LIEUTENANTS ON THE FIELD!
 GO!”

 The hustle to get away from Willikers was impressive.
 The entire company was sprinting onto their ‘digging field’ with surprising alacrity, given their full bellies.
 They found their respective platoon lieutenants standing at ease, waiting for the men to form up.
 The company obeyed with practiced efficiency.
 Most of them were panting harder than usual and looked a bit green.
 It took Kirk a moment to pick up the foul smell in the air.

 “Oh god, no,” muttered Merrimack to his right.
 Their unit was in the second line, and Kirk couldn’t see over the man in front of him what was on the field.

 “What is it?”
 Kirk hissed, trying to breathe through his mouth to avoid the rancid odor.

 “Hobbs!
 Shuttup!”
 Lieutenant Reynolds yelled at him in front.